anton-mitune/obsidian-journal-visualizer/docs/features/FEA002-yearly-tracker.md

-Version: 2.0
+Version: 3.0

 ## Ideation
 - adds a new component to the *note insight* panel
-- it should display a yearly tracker, git tracker style, or anilist tracker style, showing which days in the current year the active note was linked from a daily note
+- it should display a yearly tracker, git tracker style, or anilist tracker style, showing which days in a selected year the active note was linked from a daily note
+- users should be able to navigate between different years to see historical tracking data
 - it should display a monthly tracker in same fashion as yearly tracker.

 ![Reference screenshot of anilist tracker](../assets/reference-anilist-tracker.png)

 ## Requirements

-### Requirement 1 — Yearly tracker display
+### Requirement 1 — Yearly tracker display with year navigation
-**User Story:** As a note author, I want to see a yearly tracker in the note insights panel that highlights the days in the current year when the active note was linked from daily notes, so that I can quickly visualize its relevance over time.
+**User Story:** As a note author, I want to see a yearly tracker in the note insights panel that highlights the days in a selected year when the active note was linked from daily notes, so that I can quickly visualize its relevance over time for any year.

+### Requirement 2 — Year navigation controls
+**User Story:** As a note author, I want to navigate between different years in the yearly tracker (previous/next year buttons and/or year selector), so that I can view historical tracking data and see how my note's relevance has changed over time.

-### Requirement 2 - Additional info on hover
+### Requirement 3 - Additional info on hover
 **User Story:** As a note author, I want to see a short summary about the backlinks when I hover over a day in the yearly tracker, so that I can understand how many backlinks were made from what line of daily notes on that specific day.

-### Requirement 3 - Monthly tracker display
-**User Story:** As a note author, I want to see a monthly tracker in the note insights panel that highlights the days in the current month when the active note was linked from daily notes, so that I can quickly visualize its relevance over the current month.

 ### Assumptions and rules
-- the yearly tracker displays all days from January 1st to December 31st of the current year
+- the yearly tracker displays all days from January 1st to December 31st of the selected year (defaults to current year)
+- users can navigate between years using previous/next year buttons and/or a year selector dropdown
+- the year navigation should have reasonable bounds (e.g., from when daily notes first appeared in the vault to current year + 1)
 - days that have at least one backlink from a daily note to the active note are highlighted (e.g., colored square)
 - days without backlinks are shown in a neutral style (e.g., gray square)
 - the colored square intensity or style can indicate the number of backlinks (e.g., darker color for more backlinks)
 - the intensity scale is linear, with 1 backlink being the lightest color and the maximum backlinks in a single day being the darkest color
 - the shade amplitude is capped at a reasonable maximum (e.g., 5 backlinks) to avoid overly dark squares
+- when switching years, the tracker should maintain the same visual style and hover functionality

 ## Design